 How to Apply

-In February 2018, the 30% geothermal federal tax credit was reinstated through 2019 and can be retroactively applied to installations “placed in service” on January 1, 2017 or later.
-Property is usually considered to be placed in service when installation is complete and equipment is ready for use.
-However, if the system is part of the construction or renovation of a house, it’s considered placed in service when the taxpayer takes residence in the house.
-To save the most on your installation, you’ll want to act quickly—this credit is set to decrease each year through 2021 with the amount dropping to 26% in 2020 and 22% in 2021.
+In late December 2020, the tax credit for geothermal heat pump installations was extended through 2023.
+Property is usually considered to be placed in service when installation is complete, and equipment is ready for use.
+However, if the system is part of the construction or renovation of a house, it is considered placed in service when the taxpayer takes residence in the house.
+The credit of 26% is for installations in 2020 through 2022.
+This credit will drop to 22% in 2023 before expiring altogether on January 1, 2024.

 - No limit to credit amount